votvottv/votvottv.github.io/README.md

 ```

 It's a long build command, but ideally would only be run by a script.
+An [example script](scripts/build) is provided which calls `lektor` after ensuring
+additional dependencies are installed.

 ## Adding a new RTL language